-In 1995, Margaret Sigmon, M.Ed. assumed her current role as Head of School.
+In 1995, Margaret Sigmon, M.Ed. was hired as Head of School.
 She brought with her a vision of a comprehensive program on a private campus.
-Eight years later, in the fall of 2003, The Fletcher School opened its facility on the Sardis Road campus and added kindergarten and twelfth grade classes.
-The School now serves over 260 students in grades K-12 with a faculty and staff of 80.
-It has graduated nine classes from its college preparatory high school and added an athletic program.
+Eight years later, in the fall of 2003, The Fletcher School opened its facility on Sardis Road and added kindergarten and twelfth grade classes.

 Recognizing that The Fletcher School cannot serve every child in the community with learning disabilities or attention deficit disorders, The Rankin Institute began operating in 2004 as an outreach program to provide education and resources to teachers, professionals, and parents beyond those directly involved with the academic programs at Fletcher.
 By educating community members, the number of struggling children who can be helped is exponentially increased.
 For more information about The Rankin Institute, click here.